fsantanna-no/ce0-old/README.md

 ## Constructor, Discriminator and Predicate

-A constructor creates a value of a type given a subtype and argument:
+A constructor creates a value of a type given a subtype and its argument:

 ```
 True ()                 -- value of type Bool